-Authors are allowed to use their published articles for personal promotion in academic society (such as uploading the paper to academic social networks or formal data bases).
+Authors are allowed to use their published articles for personal promotion in academic society (such as uploading the paper to academic social networks or formal databases).
 If authors wish to replicate parts of their paper published in RIC, they have to include the appropriate reference.

 Ethics in publishing

-Peer - reviewed process is a base of the current academic community.
+Peer - reviewed process is the base of the current academic community.
 It reflects the quality of the papers and their authors’ knowledge.
 Peer-reviewed articles support and embody the scientific method.
 So, it is important to agree regarding the standards of expected ethics in publishing.
-The submitted paper must be original authors' work.
+The submitted paper must be the original authors' work.

 Submitted paper must have not been previously published (except in the form of an abstract or conference abstract), and not submitted for publication elsewhere.
-Also, the submitted paper must be approved by all authors (if there are more than one author).
+Also, the submitted paper must be approved by all authors (if there is more than one author).
 If the paper is accepted, it will not be published anywhere else in the same form in any language without the consent of the copyright holder.
-By submitting the paper, authors accept all stated terms.
+By submitting the paper, the authors accept all stated terms.

 Double-blind peer review